discoverygarden/islandora_solr/islandora_solr_config/README.md

 ## Development

-If you would like to contribute to this module, please check out [CONTRIBUTING.md](CONTRIBUTING.md).
 In addition, we have helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, as well as our [Developers](http://islandora.ca/developers) section on the [Islandora.ca](http://islandora.ca) site.

 ## License